jeaninemjordan/UFOs/README.md

 ### Summary

 Overall, this analysis and webpage could be improved with a multitude of changes.
 To start, the provided dataset does not allow the user to conduct a comprehensive analysis outside of January, 2010 in the United States.
-If this dataset were to include live data listing current as well as global criteria, a much more thorough analysis could be conducted.
-Interactive heatmaps would be a great addition to this concept, allowing the user to visaulaize higher UFO phenomena by region.
+If this dataset were to include live data listing both historical and current as well as global criteria, a much more thorough analysis could be conducted.
+Interactive heatmaps also searchable by time specifications would be a great addition to this concept, allowing the user to visaulaize UFO phenomena by region.
 To expand on these suggestions, a latest news section that populates the most current UFO news articles would also be a relevent and insightful addition to this webpage.
 An archive tab listing historical UFO reports would add to the researchable depth of this page as well.
 A search function allowing the user to choose date ranges instead of specific dates would also be beneficial to the webpage's functionality, as well as allowing the user to search using non-case sensitive perameters (currently, the user must use case sensistive entries).

+### "We must ask ourselves...are they really a hoax?
+Are we truly alone?
+Or are we being lied to?" - Fox Mulder, the X-Files, Season 10: My Struggle